 That’s when a brilliant idea hit me like a cast iron frying pan!

 The idea didn’t pan out.
-Someone would just call an ambulance and they’d drag my rear to the hospital, poke, prod and give me a series of rabies shots, and then I’d get a huge hospital bill afterwards.
+Someone would just call an ambulance and they’d drag my rear to the hospital, poke, prod, then give me a series of rabies shots followed by huge hospital bills afterwards.

 And speaking of money, even if the wedding didn’t happen then, I’d still have to rent the same church and venue again later, so at best, it would only delay the pain.
 Besides, my appendix was removed in ‘96.

-One by one the wedding party started the march inside the church in a steady, calculated cadence.
+One by one the wedding party marched inside the church in a steady, calculated cadence.
 Shawnna and I stepped into place outside the church.